 If satellite imagery has been freely available for at least the past 25 years, why isn’t everyone using it yet?
 Digital Harvest thinks they have the answer.

-In 2015, Digital Harvest was an aerial imaging company.
+In 2014-15, Digital Harvest was a crop aerial imaging company.
 The company flew custom sensor payloads on aircraft to produce high resolution imagery.
 Farmers found the data “interesting”, in a few ways.
 If imagery was taken and analyzed at just the right time, and quickly enough, a farmer might have been able to do something about it.
 For example, detecting “skips” could allow limited replanting operations to be done to improve yields.

 Most of the time however, regardless of the crop, imagery confirmed and quantified something the farmer already knew.
 Perhaps they have some low spots that create hydrology problems, maybe the edge exposed to wind has crop health issues, or there is a band of low organic soil through the field where yields are poor.
 Generally, farmers know what action could alleviate an issue; level the land, plant or build a windbreak, vary fertilizer application.
 These insights have quantitative value, but they are not revolutionary.